The Future of Fashion Subscription Model

 Subscription box companies must also be cautious of falling into patterns that will anger shoppers, like making the cancellation process difficult.
 Fabletics, the leggings startup owned by TechStyle, has been hit with multiple lawsuits from customers who claim the company “scammed” them into subscriptions by making it difficult to cancel.
 The company scores one star from the Better Business Bureau.
 Savage x Fenty, the lingerie line from Rihanna that is also owned by TechStyle, has similar complaints regarding mystery charges.
 (TechStyle declined BoF’s request for comment.)

 “Allowing flexibility with purchases removes friction points,” Carden said.
-“It’s become a much more dynamic model than what you see in subscription services that people have gotten bored with.”
+“It’s become a much more dynamic subscription model than what you see in fashion subscription services that people have gotten bored with.”

 Offering a way for subscribers to shop online isn’t enough, though.
 The product itself must be unique so that customers won’t buy the items elsewhere once they’ve sampled it through their boxes — an issue that plagued Birchbox.
 This is what brings subscribers back.